 An onion skin and water decoction may help reduce throat inflammation and pain.
 If you don’t like the taste, add a bit of lemon and honey.

 To prevent skin infections caused by sun burns, rub a bit of fresh onion on the affected area.
 Its sulfur compounds accelerate regeneration and reduce burning and redness.

 10. Remove splinters and thorns

 Adhere a piece of onion over the spot where you have a splinter or thorn with a piece of tape.
-Wait for an hour, then quickly remove.
+Wait for an hour, then quickly remove it.

-Onion’s astringent and antibacterial properties are useful in treating acne.
+Onion’s astringent and antibacterial properties may be useful in treating acne.
 Thanks to its properties, it reduces excess oil and eliminates those unsightly blackheads that interfere with your beauty.

 12. Fights hair loss

 Did you know there were so many alternative uses for onions?
-If now, start taking advantage of their many uses in the home!
+Start taking advantage of their many uses in the home!